yuhko-msft/microsoft-graph-docs/concepts/toolkit/providers/msal2.md

 # MSAL 2  provider

 The MSAL 2 provider uses [msal-browser](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-browser) to sign in users and acquire tokens to use with Microsoft Graph.
+This provider supports multiple accounts to be signed in and the ability to switch between signed in accounts.
 To learn more, see [providers](./providers.md).

 ## Get started